syncfusion-content/blazor-docs/blazor/stepper/stepper-flow.md

 ## Linear flow

 When the `Linear` property is set to `true`, it enables a linear progression.
-In this mode, users move through steps sequentially, one after the other maintaining a fixed order.
+You can move through steps one after another.
 By default, the `Linear` property value is `false`.

 ## Non-Linear flow

-In non-liner flow, the users have the flexibility to skip or complete steps in any order they prefer.
+In non-liner flow, the users can skip or complete steps in any order they like.

 ## Configure ActiveStep

 The [ActiveStep](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_ActiveStep) in the Stepper represents the step currently in the focus or selected by the user.

-When users interact with the Stepper, the `ActiveStep` indicates the progress within the sequence of steps.
-The ActiveStep dynamically changes as users navigate through the steps, helping to maintain a user-centric and intuitive experience.
+You can set the `ActiveStep` of the stepper by assigning a value to the `ActiveStep` property.
 By default the `ActiveStep` is `0`.

+The following example highlights the difference between linear and non-linear steppers, showcasing how to utilize the active step property.

 ```cshtml